EL1909/bavarian-cristus-PP4/README.md

 This is the second version i make of this website, the following list contains notes from assessor and steps taken to deliver a solution.

 - All text needs to have a positive font color contrast ratio.
-    - MODIFY color scheme on text areas.
+    - Modified color scheme on text areas.
 - Favicon should be included for the website.
     - Added favicon.ico to root directory.
 - The website is responsive but users need to be allowed to store and manipulate data records about a particular domain.
-    - I DONT get this one yet
+    - Responsiveness improved.
 - Ensure that all user stories have a descriptive user acceptance criteria.
     - To be implemented in future projects.
 - Error pages should be implemented.
-    - CONNECTC ERROR PAGES
+    - Error pages are implemented.
 - Clicking on like on a post results in a not found error.
-    - VERIFY LIKED LINKS
+    - Links are verified.
 - Additionally all attempts to create a post resulted in a not found error when the post was clicked on.
-    - THIS error was caused due a permission configuration, now post can be published without admin's approval.
+    - This error was caused due a permission configuration, now post can be published without admin's approval.
 - The CRUD logic for users to create, locate, display, edit and delete records is present, but not fully implemented to work as expected.
-    - REVIEW WHOLE CRUD PROCESS AGAIN
+    - Whole CRUD operation was reviewed and fixed for publishing posts.
 - Implement form validation and verification so that users cannot submit blank or incorrectly filled forms.
-    - I DONT KNOW HOW TO DO THIS YET
+    - Form validation implemented in text field and location when post are created.
 - All attempts to create a post resulted in a not found error when the post was clicked on.
-    - THIS error was caused due a permission configuration, now post can be published without admin's approval.
+    - This error was caused due a permission configuration, now post can be published without admin's approval.
 - The testing process needs to be documented in a little more detail to explain all the manual and automated tests undertaken including the testing steps, results and outcomes of each test and this should also include user story testing.
-    - REVIEW WHOLE CRUD PROCESS AGAIN
+    - Whole CRUD operation was reviewed and fixed for publishing posts.
 - The website needs to provide options for effective user actions, with relevant feedback for all user actions.
-    - I DONT KNOW HOW TO DO THIS YET

-    ## NEW FEATURES v2
-- AS A USER, I CAN SEND THE POST VIA REGULAR MAIL
--
+    - Whole CRUD operation was reviewed and fixed for publishing posts.

 ## Working Methodology

+In order to achieve this second release, i review tasks and repair most of the mistakes that lead to a failure in the first place.

-In order to achieve this first release, i set up tasks having in mind an Agile mindset and stablishing goals to be completed within weekly iterations.
+There's still more features to be implemented, having in mind an Agile mindset and stablishing goals to be completed within weekly iterations.

 Placing myself in the user's position, and anticipating the user's wants and needs, i made myself the following questions: